Cloud Engineer

 Charlotte, NC Aug 2022 - Present

-• Owned the cloud platform design for a multi-account AWS Organization spanning 180+ accounts, leading end-to-end engineering across architecture reviews, infrastructure as code, and cost and reliability under the Well-Architected Framework.
+• Own the cloud platform for a multi-account AWS Organization spanning 180+ accounts, coordinating architecture reviews, infrastructure as code, and cost and reliability across 220 engineers under the Well-Architected Framework.

-• Authored a Terraform module library for account scaffolding and shared services, shipping reusable account-bootstrap modules, policy-as-code guardrails, and GitOps pipelines via Atlantis across 180+ AWS accounts, reducing per-team account provisioning lead time from 3 weeks to 2 days.
+• Authored the Terraform module library for account scaffolding and shared services, shipping reusable bootstrap modules, policy-as-code guardrails, and GitOps pipelines via Atlantis across 180+ AWS accounts, cutting per-team provisioning lead time from 3 weeks to 2 days.

-• Designed a multi-region VPC architecture using Transit Gateway peering, Direct Connect circuits, and centralized egress through inspection VPCs, connecting 180+ accounts at 62ms p95 cross-region latency with zero unplanned network outages over 18 months.
+• Designed the multi-region VPC architecture on Transit Gateway hub-and-spoke with Direct Connect circuits and centralized egress through inspection VPCs, connecting 180+ accounts at 62ms p95 cross-region latency with zero unplanned outages over 18 months.

-• Drove the FinOps program through org-wide tagging policy enforcement, a Reserved Instance and Savings Plan portfolio, and rightsizing automation via Compute Optimizer, cutting annual cloud spend by 22% (~$8.4M) while holding all production SLOs.
+• Drove the FinOps program around a Savings Plan portfolio, org-wide tagging policy enforcement, and rightsizing automation via Compute Optimizer, cutting annual cloud spend by 22% (~$8.4M) while holding all production SLOs.

-• Built a unified observability stack on CloudWatch and Datadog, defining SLO dashboards, alert routing, and on-call runbooks for 60+ critical services, reducing mean time to detect from 14 minutes to 90 seconds.
+• Built the unified observability stack on CloudWatch and Datadog, defining SLO dashboards, alert routing, and on-call runbooks for 60+ critical services and reducing mean time to detect from 14 minutes to 90 seconds.

-• Led the migration of 40+ legacy applications from on-prem to AWS, applying lift-and-shift to EC2, replatform to ECS Fargate, and refactor to event-driven serverless depending on workload, including a refactor of the card-issuance platform that cut infrastructure cost by 46% and lifted deployment frequency by 6x.
+• Led the migration of 40+ legacy applications from on-prem to AWS, defaulting to replatform to ECS Fargate with lift-and-shift or event-driven refactor where the workload demanded, including a rebuild of the card-issuance platform that cut infrastructure cost by 46% and lifted deployment frequency by 6x.

 Lyft Cloud Engineer